-Students in our Pre-Kindergarten and siblings have first priority for placement in our Kindergarten program for the following fall term.
+Siblings have first priority for placement in our Kindergarten program for the following fall term.

-Kindergarten assessments begin in January for the following fall term.
+*Kindergarten assessments begin in January for the following fall term.

 *Registration Materials are due according to the ISSFBA calendar or one week after the child's acceptance if this occurs outside of the regular time frame.
 Hilldale School is a member of the Independent Schools of the San Francisco Bay Area (ISSFBA

 ) and abides by all of its rules and procedures.

 - Applications are due on January 15th for all new students.

 - Sibling applications are due on December 15th.

 - K-8 students will be notified of acceptances on Thursday, March 18th at 12:00 p.m. via email.

 - K-8 DECISION WEEK is March 18 through March 25, 2020.